About Erika Bugbee, M.A.

 I am a frequent webinar presenter and I speak at conferences both nationally and internationally.
 While I love working with all types of people, I’ve discovered a particular talent and passion for helping teens, young adults, and couples or individuals looking for relationship help.

-I've been married for 20 years and have two teenagers, aged 14 and 17.
-Outside of work I love music, my two dogs (most of the time), taking road trips, day hikes, binge-watching a good tv show, and finding the perfect movie quote for any situation.
+I've been married to my husband Tim for 24 years and have two kids, aged 18 and 21.
+Outside of work I love music, my three dogs (most of the time), taking road trips, day hikes, binge-watching a good tv show, and finding the perfect movie quote for any situation.

 On a personal note